Frank VanderSloot Speaks to Idaho Legislators About Medical Debt Reform

 WATCH: Melaleuca CEO announces proposed medical billing legislation to Idaho lawmakers

-https://www.youtube.com/watch?v=pAvIISgNo0k Frank VanderSloot spoke to dozens of Idaho lawmakers at Melaleuca Global Headquarters Monday night and announced proposed changes to medical billing laws.
-VanderSloot is proposing that healthcare providers cannot collect on medical debt unless:
+Frank VanderSloot spoke to dozens of Idaho lawmakers at Melaleuca Global Headquarters Monday night and announced proposed changes to medical billing laws.
+VanderSloot is proposing that healthcare providers cannot collect on medical debt unless: Within 30 days of service, health care providers have submitted all bills to the patient’s insurance plan.
+Within 30 day of…

 VanderSloot announces proposed reforms to medical billing and collection in Idaho